SMUEric1127/CS5330-Final-Project/README.md

 > docker compose up

-This will start the mysql and the phpmyadmin so we can view the data (similar to MySQL workbench, but on the browser).

 ## 2. Verify the Backend started (Important, this need to be check so that the mysql connection is confirmed):

 Return something like the following should make the application ready to function properly.